-Concerns about social media use in social services have focused on access to the technology, confidentiality, privacy, boundaries, informed consent, documentation, and practitioner competence in the use of the technology (Dombo et al, 2014).
-The risks below should be taken into consideration for agencies using or intending to use social media as a tool for child welfare workers (Stott et al, 2017).
+Concerns about social media use in social services have focused on access to the technology, confidentiality, privacy, boundaries, informed consent, documentation, and practitioner competence in using the technology (Dombo, et al., 2014).
+The risks below should be considered for agencies using or intending to use social media as a tool for child welfare workers (Stott et al., 2017).

 - A 2012 study by the National Association of State Chief Information Officers (NASCIO, 2013) found that only half of all states that reported using social media had policies and procedures to guide the use of social media to meet job responsibilities.
 These policies typically provided "confidentiality, ethical conduct, security and privacy, personal use, public commenting, and transparency."
 An example of a social media situation that may need clear guidance is how social workers should respond to friend requests from their clients. - Providers using search functions to look for clients can be problematic. - o Guidelines on when and how to use social media to seek information on clients who may not have consented to such searches are still in development. - o Practitioners may not realize how their searches of clients can make their social media profiles or account names visible to those clients through anti-cyber stalking programs. - Mining parents' friend lists for kin and viewing information posted on social media sites can also pose ethical and legal dilemmas in child welfare.
-It is unclear how information procured through a search of a parent's social media site can be used in dependency hearings or the assessment of safety. - Another concern relates to safety and privacy issues.
-Dolinsky & Helbig (2015) address the issue of communicating with clients over social media in a study that explored how public agencies used Facebook to locate and engage former foster youth.
-These authors point to the ethical considerations guided by the NASW Code of Ethics and ASWB Technology Standards, and offer a summary of practices used by agencies to uphold these standards on Facebook - Factors for consideration include informed consent, confidentiality, verifying identity, and avoiding disclosure of confidential client identification. - Concerns for children's safety can also be amplified with the use of social media. - Out-of-home care providers and case managers who do not understand social media, or the ease with which pseudonym accounts can be created, may miss opportunities to have discussions with youth about their social networking and safety online.
-Even youth who do not have access to the internet at their placements can be communicating with family and others on their social media accounts through public computers or the smartphones of peers at school. - Children and youth may unwittingly reveal their address or school name on social media sites or even post pictures with GPS coordinates embedded in them, revealing their location to
+It is unclear how information procured through a search of a parent's social media site can be used in dependency hearings or safety assessments. - Another concern relates to safety and privacy issues.
+Dolinsky and Helbig (2015) address the issue of communicating with clients over social media in a study that explored how public agencies used Facebook to locate and engage former foster youth.
+These authors point to the ethical considerations guided by the NASW Code of Ethics and ASWB Technology Standards and offer a summary of practices used by agencies to uphold these standards on Facebook - o Factors for consideration include informed consent, confidentiality, verifying identity, and avoiding disclosing confidential client identification. - Concerns for children's safety can also be amplified with the use of social media. - Out-of-home care providers and case managers who do not understand social media or the ease with which pseudonym accounts can be created may miss opportunities to discuss social networking safety online with youth.
+Even youth who do not have access to the internet at their placements can communicate with family and others on their social media accounts through public computers or the smartphones of peers at school. - o Children and youth may unwittingly reveal their address or school name on social media sites or even post pictures with GPS coordinates embedded in them, revealing their location to